2020 Annual Report

 • Potomac Nationals, Fairfax, VA, 10,000 attendees at 2 events

-• North Stafford High School simulator event, Stafford, VA, 300 students
+• Chantilly High School simulator event, Fairfax, VA, 300 students

 • DRIVE SMART organized Distracted Driving Awareness Month in April which was held across Virginia.
 Over 250 businesses, schools, counties, enforcement agencies, and organizations signed up as a safety partner in this effort and thousands of distracted driving materials were ordered and distributed during the month.

 • DRIVE SMART organized Virginia Bike and Pedestrian Awareness Month in September which was held across Virginia.
 Almost 300 safety partners from Virginia signed up to be a safety partner for the Bike and Pedestrian Awareness Month.

 Total Revenue: $1,317,782

 Program Expenses: $1,218,207